4zeddin/ps5-landing-page/README.md

 # PS5 Landing Page

 This repository contains a responsive landing page for the PlayStation 5 (PS5).
-The landing page is built using HTML and CSS and serves as a showcase for the PS5 gaming console.
+The landing page is built using HTML and CSS and JavaScript and serves as a showcase for the PS5 gaming console.

 ## Table of Contents